beniaminogreen/zoomerjoin/paper.md

 hashing, and an implementation the probabilistic record-linkage algorithm for the Fellegi-Sunter model [@Fellegi_1969] developed by @Enamorado_2018.

-A fuzzy-string-grouping algorithm provides a principled way to correct misspellings in administrative datasets by combining similar pairs of strings into groups.
-The probabilistic record-linkage algorithm described by
-@Enamorado_2018 provides a way to link entities between two datasets but involves comparing all possible pairs between each datasets.
-A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime, limiting comparisons pairs to units that have similar values of a blocking field.
+The fuzzy-string-grouping algorithm provides a principled way to correct misspellings in administrative datasets by combining similar pairs of strings into groups with a standardized name.
+The probabilistic record-linkage algorithm described by @Enamorado_2018 provides a way to link entities between two datasets but involves comparing all possible pairs between each datasets.
+A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime, by limiting comparisons pairs to units that have similar values of one or more blocking fields.

 ## Limitations and Future Work